 “There are very few like him,” Mires said.
 “He’s a team kid first.
 His willingness to work is awesome.
 He does all the little things right.”

 Bailey has set the bar high for himself.
-He wants to break the school record in the 400 (49.1).
-He thinks he can run in the high 46s or low 47s.
+He wants to break the school record in the 400 (49.1) and thinks he can run in the high 46s or low 47s.

 “This is going to sound crazy, but I want to do 20.8,” Bailey said.

 The all-time fastest time in the state is 21.02 set by Ja’Warren Hooker of Ellensburg at a USATF Junior National meet in Edwardsville, Ill., in 1997.
 The overall state meet record is 21.24 set by Hooker, also in 1997.

 Bailey posted 20.8 all over his bedroom walls.
 He said throughout the day he sees the combinations of those digits – 2 0 8.
 While doing the interview for this story, he looked at a bookshelf and saw the combination of those numbers.

 “I wanted to challenge myself this year,” Bailey said.
 “If you reach for the stars and end up in the clouds, that’s OK.
 Ending up in the clouds would be perfect.”

 He will do a 100 here and there in Greater Spokane League meets in an effort to lower his times in the 200.

 “Doing the 100s will help me work on my starts in the blocks,” Bailey said.